jarofghosts/kolombo/README.md

 Open your browser to the kolombo-server web interface.
 In our previous example we had it run on `localhost:9999`, if you're following along, then, open: <a href="http://localhost:9999" target="_blank">http://localhost:9999/</a>

 Once opened, click the "Subscribe" button.
-If all goes well, you should be given an subscription key.
+If all goes well, you should get a test notification and a subscription key.
 If you wish to not have to re-subscribe every time you start the kolombo-server, you should add it to your `kolombo.env` file (or to your docker-compose yaml file) under the environment variable `KOLOMBO_SUBSCRIPTION`.

 ### Install [kolombo-notify-send](https://github.com/jarofghosts/kolombo-notify-send) in any containers you wish to receive notifications from